MarcelloBB/gitbees/README.md

 gitbees uses the `GitHub API` to show `user data` and `repos`

 ## An important requirement
+_gitbees_ requires a terminal with _emoji_ support.
+If you don't have it, change the source code and delete the emojis or use _box drawing characters_.

 ## Using
 ### 1 -  Clone this repository